jmcollin78/versatile_thermostat/documentation/tech-docs/specify-power-unit.md

 - **Heuristic removal**: The old unit detection based on `THRESHOLD_WATT_KILO` (`sensor.py`) is removed in favor of the VTherm's configured unit.
 - **Value Output**:
   - Although computed and accumulated in Watts / Watt-hours internally, the values assigned to `_attr_native_value` inside `async_my_climate_changed()` are converted on-the-fly to the VTherm's configured unit via `from_watts()` (or its energy equivalent).
-  - Since `total_energy` is now stored in Watt-hours, the value restored on startup (previously in the configured unit) is converted once to Watt-hours in `base_thermostat.py` on state restore.
+  - `total_energy` is persisted with `total_energy_unit: W`, which identifies its internal Wh representation.
+On restore, legacy states fall back to the previously persisted `configuration.power_unit`, then to the current configuration only when no historical unit is available.

 #### TotalPowerActiveDeviceForBoilerSensor
 This sensor previously lacked a `native_unit_of_measurement` property.
 We expose it directly, and it aligns with the central manager's resolved unit.